Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will slow progress.
+- If you don’t set achievable goals, it will slow progress.

 - Negativity is not acceptable in any work environment.

-- Reduce stress by learning techniques for managing time and learning to delegate difficult tasks.
+- Reduce stress by practicing Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-What Can You Network Better?
+In what ways Can You Network Better?

-- Attend professional conferences
+- Attend professional meetings

 - Join online forums that are related to your subject